ss9522/ReciPy/README.md

 * I want to find a way of integrating _macro-nutrient information_ into these recipes, so users have a clearer idea of carbohydrate, fat, and protein intake.
     * For the moment, I'm still trying to figure out how to obtain this information from Spoonacular's API output - but some recipes have this information, while others don't.

-* It would be helpful for users to save these recipes for future reference, since in this program's existing form, recipes are nuked once the program is closed.
+* ~~It would be helpful for users to save these recipes for future reference, since in this program's existing form, recipes are nuked once the program is closed.~~ *(Updated on 01/Nov/23, save to TXT now working.)*
-    * A small workaround would be to highlight the terminal output and save it to a text file.
-    * A potential long-term solution would be to integrate `with open()` and `sys.stdout` to save all printed outputs to a text file.

 #### Learning new technologies
 As I master programming through Python, I look forward to transferring these skills to C++ and Java.